digitarald/mcp-frontend-starter/README.md

         }
     }
     ```
-2. Alternatively, configure `"mcp": {…}` to your VS Code settings to customize your personal MCP server list.
+2. Alternatively, configure `"mcp": {…}` in your VS Code settings for a personalized MCP server list
-3. Enable MCP discovery in VS Code settings if you want to use your existing MCP entries from Claude Desktop.
+3. Enable MCP discovery to use your existing entries from Claude Desktop:
     ```json
     "chat.mcp.discovery.enabled": true
     ```
-4. Check command `MCP: List Servers` to see all available servers, easy access to start/stop and check the server *Output* for logs.
+4. Run `MCP: List Servers` to see all available servers, manage them, and check logs in the *Output* panel

-#### 2. Power up Copilot Agent Mode with MCP server tools
+### 2. Unleash Copilot Agent Mode with MCP Tools

-1. Open *Copilot Edits* view in VS Code, set to *Agent* mode.
+1. Open *Copilot Edits* view in VS Code and switch to *Agent* mode
-2. Click the `🛠️` tools button to list enabled MCP tools (should list *Playwright*, *Memory*, *Perplexity*, …)
+2. Click the `🛠️` tools button to see enabled MCP tools (*Playwright*, *Memory*, *Perplexity*, etc.)
-   1. Servers/tools can be disabled/enabled
+   - Toggle servers/tools on or off as needed
-3. Try these prompts in agent mode:
+3. Try these powerful prompts:
-   1. *"Research with perplexity what the best MCP servers for frontend development are"*
+   - *"Research with perplexity what the best MCP servers for frontend development are"*
-   2. *"Use the playwright tool to check that the waitlist input does email validation"*
+   - *"Use the playwright tool to check that the waitlist input does email validation"*
-   3. *"Change the design to a dark-only mode, and do a visual review with playwright"*
+   - *"Change the design to a dark-only mode, and do a visual review with playwright"*

-**Done!** It's that easy.
-But it's really just the beginning, as you will realize that *ANYTHING IN YOUR DEVELOPER TOOLBOX COULD BE AN MCP SERVER THAT PROVIDES TOOLS FOR GITHUB COPILOT*. 🤯 Right?
+**That's it!** You're ready to go.
+But this is just the beginning—**ANY DEVELOPER TOOL CAN BECOME AN MCP SERVER FOR GITHUB COPILOT**. 🤯 The possibilities are endless.

-### Next Steps
+## 🔍 Next Steps

-Things to try out:
+Try these to expand your MCP capabilities:

-- Add more MCP servers to `.vscode/mcp.json` from https://github.com/modelcontextprotocol/servers
+- Add more MCP servers from [the official repository](https://github.com/modelcontextprotocol/servers)
-- Enable/disable servers in the *Copilot Edits* view based on your task
+- Customize which tools are active based on your current task
-- Use `.github/copilot-instructions.md` to fine-tune when and how tools are used
+- Fine-tune tool usage with `.github/copilot-instructions.md`
-- Write your own MCP server in TypeScript, Python, or any other language
+- Create your own MCP server in TypeScript, Python, or any language you prefer

-## Developing in this Starter
+## 🛠️ Development Setup

-Easiest: Use *DevContainer* in VS Code for development.
-This will set up a local environment with all the necessary dependencies.
+**Easiest option:** Use *DevContainer* in VS Code for a ready-to-go environment with all dependencies.

-Or run locally:
+**Local setup:**

 ```bash
 npm install